 You may download the current stable release from the following links:

-If you'd like to try something more cutting edge please see the sift mercurial repository.
+If you'd like to try something more cutting edge please see the git repository.

 To use the software you'll need the Net::IMAP::Simple::SSL module.
 A Debian GNU/Linux users may install this by running: